curlyphries/Personal-DJ/README.md

 - **Music Agent**: Your personal music expert, ready to find and play your favorite tunes.
 - **Voice Agent**: Allows you to interact with your DJ using your voice, just like talking to a friend.

-## Installation
+## Setup and Installation

 Follow these steps to get your Personal DJ up and running.
-First, choose your operating system for specific prerequisite commands.

 ### 1. Prerequisites

+First, ensure you have the necessary software for your operating system.

 <details>
 <summary><strong>Windows</strong></summary>